MatDagommer/mri-to-ct/README.md

 ## Introduction

 This repo contains the code from paper XXX.
-This guide explains how to set it up on you machine to train a MRI-to-CT translation model on your own data.
+This guide explains how to download it on your device and train a MRI-to-CT translation model with your own data.

 ## Download

     git clone ......

 ** test **